Extensive compressor reviews and FAQ

 Now, to complicate matters a bit, there are many different types of compression circuit, and some types may be inherently more prone to amplifying noise.
 But it's hard to predict the results when shopping for a specific type of processor, as again it will vary depending on the way that particular model was built.
 Sometimes a comp may be designed to boost the high frequencies, which will result in more noise heard.
 Sometimes a pedal circuit will be sensitive to grounding issues anywhere else in the instrument-pedal-amp chain, resulting in hiss that's hard to solve.
 Some comps are designed with such low thresholds and high ratios that they can't help but boost noise a lot under normal use, even if the circuit itself is supposedly not noisy.

 Another issue that I've run into many times is that some designs are very prone to picking up ambient electro-magnetic noise in the room.
 Tube compressors in particular give me endless problems this way.
-You may find that you have a tube compressor that I say is "too noisy", and you don't hear any noise at all.
-It's partly because you're in a different room, with different electro-magnetic fields.
+You may have a compressor that I say is "too noisy", but you don't hear any noise at all, and it's partly because you're in a different room, a different building and neighborhood, with different electro-magnetic fields.